Skip to main contentSkip to footer

 I'm trying to build, don't you know!

-It was enjoyed as much by our [then] eight-month-old as it was by our six-year-old.
+It was enjoyed as much by our eight-month-old as it was by our six-year-old.
 And both my wife and I were mightily impressed too.
-We particularly liked the interactive tool that allows you build your own Lego creature and then watch it swim on a screen, committed, as far as we are aware, to Lego posterity.
+We particularly liked the interactive tool that allows you to build your own Lego creature and then watch it swim on a screen, committed, as far as we are aware, to Lego posterity.
 For a room teeming with boisterous tots, it felt incongruously mindful.

 Girl looking at screen